As Professional Venture Builders, our main challenge when it comes to launching a new startup is to minimize the risk.

 ParkPlace started with the following observation: Going to the stadium with your family to watch football or baseball games is really part of the American culture.
 The problem is that booking a parking place inside the stadium costs on average $200.
 And to top it all off, the stadium parking area is so crowded that it's a real pain to get in and out.

-The solution imagined by ParkPlace is pretty simple: Allowing people who live in residential areas around the stadiums - imagine that small residential area with villas that have a garage and a driveway - to rent their parking place to people attending the game.
+The solution imagined by ParkPlace is pretty simple: allow people who live in residential areas around the stadiums - imagine that small residential area with houses that have a garage and a driveway - to rent their parking spaces to people attending the game.

 What most entrepreneurs would do

 In most cases, entrepreneurs who come to this solution would start by conducting market research and interviews.
 Once they get promising results, their first reflex would be to think about the product: they would create an app that allows property owners and visitors to register, match and proceed to payment.

 At Make it, we believe this is a very bad reflex that most entrepreneurs have.
 Indeed, technology is in most cases required to automate and optimize processes to scale a business.
 However, most of the time one can deliver value to a customer without the need of building tech.

 How we de-risk idea-stage projects in 3 steps

 1. At Make it, the first step when it comes to de-risking a project is to systematically generate traction as a mean to validate the project's main assumptions, such as: